Explainer: The jet subsidy row that threatens transatlantic trade war

 That depends on what sanctions are used and how airlines pass on their costs.
 Placing tariffs on Airbus or Boeing aircraft would push up airline costs in targeted countries and could raise fares, some airlines say.
 But proponents of tariffs say enforcement of WTO decisions would ultimately remove trade-distorting support and lower aircraft prices and fares.

-Writing by Tim Hepher; additional reporting by Philip Blenkinsop and Andrea Shalal; editing by Jason Neely and Emelia Sithole-Matarise
+Writing by Tim Hepher; additional reporting by Philip Blenkinsop and Andrea Shalal; editing by Jason Neely, Emelia Sithole-Matarise and Keith Weir